sleepepi/data-management/electronic-crf-creation.md

 Scope
 -----
-This SOP is intended for use by any clinical research staff who may be involved in the creation of CFRs.
+This SOP is intended for use by any clinical research staff who may be involved in the creation of CRFs.

 Responsibilities
 ----------------